rodwavejr/rodwavejr/README.md

 #### 🌐 Things I am currently working on:
-- Finish my Data Science Masters Degree
+- Pursuing my Data Science Masters Degree
 - Taking online courses about Machine Learning and Quantitative Finance
 - StockProphet: A Neural Network Approach for Stock Price Prediction
 - The Oracle: Harnessing BERT's prowess to ride the sentiment tides of the stock market